 Economical diesel and petrol engines should make the DS 7 Crossback an affordable choice

-The DS 7 is a luxury SUV, but its underpinnings and diesel engines have all been honed to serve up excellent fuel economy and low emissions.
+The DS 7 is a luxury SUV, but its underpinnings and engines have all been honed to serve up excellent fuel economy and low emissions.
 On the whole, they do this successfully, but the plug-in hybrid version will be particularly desirable for company-car drivers.

 DS 7 Crossback MPG & CO2

 For diesel fans there’s the option of a 1.5-litre engine with 128bhp.
 The larger 2.0-litre engine with 178bhp has been discontinued.
-The former is the most economical of the two, returning an impressive 55.3mpg, while the 2.0-litre engine promises up to 48.2mpg.
-CO2 emissions from 140g/km put the 1.5-litre BlueHDi DS 7 in a high Benefit-in-Kind band for company-car tax of 32%.
+The former is the most economical of the two, returning up to 53.3mpg, while the 2.0-litre engine promises up to 48.2mpg.
+CO2 emissions from 140g/km put the 1.5-litre BlueHDi DS 7 in a high Benefit-in-Kind band for company-car tax.

-The PureTech 225 petrol engine is a turbocharged 1.6-litre, mated to an eight-speed automatic gearbox as standard and with claimed fuel economy of up to 39.8mpg.
-CO2 emissions from 164g/km result in a higher BiK band.
+The PureTech 180 petrol engine is a turbocharged 1.6-litre, mated to an eight-speed automatic gearbox as standard and with claimed fuel economy of up to 40.9mpg.
+CO2 emissions from 157g/km result in a higher BiK band.
 A ‘225’ version of the 1.6-litre engine was previously available and posted similar figures.
 The cheapest 1.2-litre PureTech 130 engine is more economical, returning up to 43.5mpg with CO2 emissions from 147g/km.

 Insurance groups for the BlueHDi 130 engine range from 21 to 23, depending on trim level.
 Meanwhile, the BlueHDi 180 and PureTech 225 engines both sit in the same groups from 29 to 31.
 The Audi Q3 sits in insurance groups from 20 to 28, while the BMW X1 resides in groups 24 to 34.

 The DS 7 comes with a three-year/60,000-mile warranty, which matches Audi's, but looks a bit stingy.
-Rival BMW offers three years/100,000 miles, the same cover as the Renault Koleos.
+Rival BMW offers three years/100,000 miles, while the Kia Sorento has seven years’ cover.